darzhang/myschedule/README.md

 First, create a firebase project and input the firebase configuration into the newly created  .env.local file in the root folder.

 Then to run, use the command "npm run dev"

+Or you can view the app on [MySchedule](https://myschedule-red.vercel.app/)